How To Read Music Notesand Not sound Boring

 Learning How To Read Music Notes is not supposed to be a fight!

-Bad methods can make it feel like a boxing match…
+Bad methods can make it feel like you’re in a boxing match…

 You vs Music.